 The Netgear Orbi promises to deliver fast Wi-Fi speeds anywhere in your home.
 The Orbi Wi-Fi System RBK50 is enough to cover an area of 5,000 sq. ft. and if that is enough, you can purchase another satellite that would give you 2,000 sq. ft. additional coverage.

-It costs $400 but you can get it for a lower price from Amazon (For the latest prices & discounts, check here).
+You can find it on Amazon (Check here for the latest prices).
 Now here’s the thing, the Orbi covers more ground with fewer units than other mesh systems.

 Like the Amplifi HD, Netgear wanted Orbi users to stop hiding their routers.
 Unfortunately, while the networking giant made their router and satellites huge (8.9 x 6.7 x 3.1 inches big!), they did not put too much thought into its design.